 Glendale, CA Panic Button Law

-As of 28th of July, hotel employers are required to protect workers from violent or threatening behavior by providing employees with personal security devices, or panic buttons, at no cost to the employee.
+As of the 28th of July 2022, hotel employers are required to protect workers from violent or threatening behavior by providing employees with personal security devices, or panic buttons, at no cost to the employee.

 Laguna Beach, CA Panic Button Law